Sandwiches: the best in Florence and where to eat them

 ph. +39 055 211656

-There is no novel set in Florence that does not mention its famous truffled sandwiches.
+You can’t write about Florence without mentioning its famous truffled sandwiches.
 We are talking about Procacci, a delicatessen founded in 1885 in the prestigious Via de' Tornabuoni.
 Its specialties related to truffle processing are a Florentine institution.
 The one you absolutely must try?
 The sandwich with fried egg and precious black truffle, to be enjoyed with a glass of Barolo Prunotto by Marchesi Antonori and then tell us.

 Piazza Lorenzo Ghilberti, 44 r